 2019-S Native American Proof DCAM Sacagawea Dollar Value

-With a mintage of 878,306 from the San Francisco Mint, the 2019-S Native American Proof DCAM Sacagawea Dollar offers collectors an accessible entry point into a meaningful modern series while still maintaining genuine scarcity in top grades.
+With a mintage of 878,306 from the San Francisco Mint, the 2019-S Native American Proof DCAM Sacagawea Dollar offers collectors an accessible entry into the space-themed 2019 issue while still maintaining genuine scarcity in the finest certified grades.

 2019-S Native American Proof DCAM Sacagawea Dollar Price/Grade Chart